mariasotor/Cabana-Metagenomics-Workshop/course_materials/Sesion2/05_MAGs_abundance.md

 **Step 1: Concatenate Representative MAGs**

 Before building the Bowtie2 index, we need a single FASTA file containing all representative MAGs.
 This requires merging individual MAG FASTA files into one.
 To generate this file, use the `concatenate_mags.sh` script located at `/hpcfs/home/cursos/bioinf-cabana/cabana_workshop/helper_scripts`.
-Copy the script to your `09_abundance_estimation` directory and execute it using `bash concatenate_mags.sh`.
+Copy the script to your `09_abundance_estimation` directory, update the `dereplicated_genomes` variable with the correct path, and execute it using `bash concatenate_mags.sh`.

 This script will generate a file named `reference_genomes.fasta`, containing all merged MAGs.